ASFOpenSARlab/opensarlab-docs/developer_docs/deploy_OpenSARlab.md

 In the following instructions, replace any occurrence of "<deployment_name>" with the deployment name you have chosen.

 **Make your deployment name lowercase and use no special characters other than dashes (-).
-It will be used to generate part of the Cognito callback URL**
+It will be used to generate part of the Cognito callback URL and CloudFormation stack names also follow the same naming convention.**

 Take AWS SES out of sandbox
 --------------------